KitwareMedical/SlicerPipelines/README.md

 | [PipelineModules](PipelineModules) | Support the registration of "wrappers" providing the steps used in the creation of pipelines by the `PipelineCreator` module. |
 | [PipelineCLIBridge](PipelineCLIBridge) | Bridge the gap between the CLI C++ interface and the Python code of the `PipelineCreator`. |

 _:warning: This extension is under active development.
 Its content, API and behavior may change at any time.
-Additionally, you should consider the `PipelineModules` and `PipelineCLIBridge` modules as implementation details and not depends on there API.
-We mean it !_
+We mean it!_

 ## Tutorials